The best coffee maker 2024: expert tested coffee machines

 -

-If you’re a fan of drip coffee then the Smeg Drip Filter Coffee Machine is one of the best we've tested.
+If you’re a fan of drip coffee then the Smeg Drip Filter Coffee Machine is probably the best coffee maker for you.
 It can make several cups of coffee in one go and it’ll keep coffee warm for 40 minutes too, so on those extra sleepy mornings, you can keep coming back for more.

 For the ultimate convenience, you can set the timer on this machine and it’ll start brewing your coffee before you even get out of bed, and we think waking up to the smell of fresh coffee is perfection.
-It's finished in Smeg’s signature retro style and available in a wide range of colors, too.
+It's finished in Smeg’s signature retro style and available in a wide range of colors, too, making this one of the best coffee machines for anyone who values aesthetics as much as flavor.

 Read our full Smeg Drip Filter Coffee Machine review